-Likewise, there were no professional theaters operating in Washington, D.C. in 1950.
+Likewise, there were no professional theaters operating in Washington, D.C., in 1950.
 Actors' Equity rules did not permit its members to perform in segregated houses, and neither The National nor Ford's Theatre was integrated.
 From its inception, Arena opened its doors to anyone who wished to buy a ticket, becoming the first integrated theater in this city.

-Under Zelda's visionary leadership, Arena's groundbreaking production history reveals a steadfast commitment to her desire "to bring life to life."
-Doug Wager continued her tradition of producing groundbreaking new plays alongside classic favorites.
-Now, Smith maintains that tradition by putting an emphasis on American work and celebrating the American playwright, an emphasis that belongs to no other theater company.
-In 66 years, with the support of countless individuals as well as local and national corporations and foundations, Arena Stage has become a model for American theater companies.
-Arena's name strives to be a passionate call for the discovery and articulation of American voices, past, present and future.
+Under Zelda's visionary leadership, Arena's production history displayed a steadfast commitment to her desire "to bring life to life."
+Doug Wager continued her tradition of producing groundbreaking new plays alongside classic favorites, and Molly Smith built on that tradition by putting an emphasis on American work and celebrating American playwrights.
+With the support of countless individuals as well as local and national corporations and foundations, Arena Stage became a model for theater companies around the country.
+Under Hana Sharif's history-making leadership, Arena's name continues to be a clarion call for the discovery and articulation of American voices, past, present, and future.